fabSchneider/fab.geo/Documentation/articles/scripting.md

     content = file:read( "*all" )

-    --once we have read the content of the file we should clean up close it again file:close()
+    --once we have read the content of the file we should close it again file:close()

     --we use the json module to parse the content to a dataTable